Altinn/app-template-dotnet/README.md

 The goal for this template is to give application owners using Altinn Studio a application template that covers common functional and technical needs.

 - BPMN Process Support
-- Api for app-frontend and end user system
+- API for app-frontend and end user system

 ## Architecture